Patriarchs and Bishops Against the Persecution of the Ukrainian Orthodox Church

 His Eminence Theodosius (Atallah) Hanna, Archbishop of Sebastia

 “We demand the end of the systematic persecution that the Ukrainian Orthodox Church is subjected to by the rulers of Kiev.
 We consider the persecution of the Ukrainian Orthodox Church as persecution of the whole Church, where there are threats of evacuating bishops, fathers and monks from the Lavra Monastery in Kiev, which is the ancient historical administration associated with the Orthodox Church in Ukraine.
-The Ukrainian Orthodox Church, headed by the Sovereign Metropolitan Onufriy, is subjected to systematic campaigns in which there is a lot of incitement and targeting; the Orthodox Church in Ukraine is not a part of the political conflict, not a part of an existing war, but its message has always been a message of love, brotherhood and peace.
+The Ukrainian Orthodox Church, headed by the Sovereign Metropolitan Onuphrius, is subjected to systematic campaigns in which there is a lot of incitement and targeting; the Orthodox Church in Ukraine is not a part of the political conflict, not a part of an existing war, but its message has always been a message of love, brotherhood and peace.
 We call for an urgent Orthodox movement to stop this persecution.
-The sovereign Metropolitan Onufriy is a holy man of God who repeatedly visited us in Jerusalem and is characterized by his humility, spirituality and wisdom, which is still held to this day and in the darkest circumstances in that historic administration associated with the Ukrainian Orthodox Church.
+The sovereign Metropolitan Onuphrius is a holy man of God who repeatedly visited us in Jerusalem and is characterized by his humility, spirituality and wisdom, which is still held to this day and in the darkest circumstances in that historic administration associated with the Ukrainian Orthodox Church.
 We salute the spiritual references that demanded the end of this persecution and we hope that there will be a stronger deterrent movement for the rulers of Kiev who are acting hostile to this church and inciting it based on the instructions of their masters.
 We do not recognize the legitimacy of any entity created in Ukraine to be a substitute for the legitimate Orthodox Church, and we call on the Christian world and the whole civilized world to work to stop this systematic persecution.
 Parents are still in their administration and will not leave it even if this leads to their martyrdom, and we warn of the danger that the rulers of Kiev will use violence to get priests out of their offices, silks and churches.”

 Archbishop Theodosius of Sebastia, 27 March 2023